Deal alert! Northwest, our favorite company, is forming

 Need to save time?
 Hire a company to form your LLC:

 Northwest ($39 + state fee) or LegalZoom ($149 + state fee)

 (check out Northwest vs LegalZoom)

 In addition to this LLC filing fee, there are other costs to be aware of when forming a Florida LLC (Limited Liability Company).

 There is a $125 one-time state filing fee to form a Florida LLC.

-There are also ongoing fees (like a $138.75 Annual Report fee), which we discuss below.
+There are also ongoing fees (like a $138.75 Annual Report fee and other annual fees), which we discuss below.